About the author

 Employee quits

-An Illinois employee who quits can be paid on the next regular payday.
+An Illinois employee who quits must be paid immediately if possible, but no later than the next regular payday.

 Employee terminated

-An Illinois terminated employee can be paid on the next regular payday.
+An Illinois terminated employee must be paid immediately if possible, but no later than the next regular payday.

 Required pay frequency

-Illinois requires that employees are paid monthly at a minimum.
+Illinois requires that employees are paid at least semi-monthly or, in special circumstances, monthly.

 15. Indiana